 Read more in our Review of the American Express Business Gold Card

-The Marriott Bonvoy Business™ American Express® Card (Review) is one of the most rewarding credit cards available, designed for people who travel at least a few times per year and like to stay at Starwood properties.
-It comes with an annual fee of $95 (waived the first year), and there is no intro APR offer.
+The Marriott Bonvoy Business™ American Express® Card (Review) is one of the most rewarding credit cards available, designed for people who travel at least a few times per year and like to stay at Marriott properties.
+It comes with an annual fee of $125, and there is no intro APR offer.

 You can redeem those points for a wide variety of great discounts and services, and that’s what makes this card so valuable.
-You can get free night stays, room upgrades, credit for flights, and access to exclusive VIP moments.
-One of the best ways to redeem is to get your fifth night free on a stay of five nights or more; we’ve found that you can get the equivalent of over 13% cash back using that method!
+You can get free night stays, room upgrades, credit for flights, and more.
+One of the best ways to redeem is to get your fifth night free on a stay of five nights or more.

-Points can be transferred to frequent traveler programs, and this is an excellent way to use them because you’ll be earning points at such a high rate when you stay at SPG properties.
-In one example we found that you could easily redeem your points at a cash back equivalent of 7.8%, for a value of 1.96 cents per point.
-You’ll also get a 5,000 point bonus every time you transfer 20,000 points or more, making transfers even more profitable.
+Points can be transferred to frequent traveler programs, and this is an excellent way to use them because you’ll be earning points at such a high rate when you stay at Marriott properties.
+You’ll also get a 15,000 point bonus every time you transfer 60,000 points or more, making transfers even more profitable.

-The extra perks and benefits are exceptional too.
-They include access to Sheraton® Club Lounges when booking eligible rooms, a fast track to the upgraded SPG Gold status, complimentary internet access, and more.
+The extra perks and benefits are solid too.
+They include complimentary Silver Elite status with Marriott Bonvoy, a fast track to Gold Elite status, complimentary Boingo WiFi, and more.
 There are no foreign transaction fees, so you can bring this card to different hotels around the world without paying extra.

-As you can see, the Starwood Preferred Guest card is more complicated than the Spark Miles cards, but it also has much more to offer.
-The annual fee is the same as the Spark Miles.
-That being said, the Starwood card is still only useful if you often stay at Starwood Preferred Guest locations.
+As you can see, the Bonvoy Business card is more complicated than the Spark Miles cards, but it also has more to offer.
+The annual fee is higher the Spark Miles.
+That being said, the Marriott card is still only useful if you often stay at Marriott Bonvoy locations.
 There are quite a few brands included, however, and they span the world, so it probably won’t be much trouble finding eligible properties.

 Read more in our Review of the Marriott Bonvoy Business™ American Express® Card